mshaik15/TsDev/src/documentation/create_timeseries.md

 ### 6. `fill_end_values(ts)`

-* **Purpose**: Applies both forward and backward fill to fill missing values at the beginning or end.
+* **Purpose**: Applies both forward and backward fill to fill missing values at the beginning or end

 ---

 ### 7. `interpolation_help()`

-* **Purpose**: Displays supported interpolation methods and when to use them.
+* **Purpose**: Displays supported interpolation methods and when to use them

 ---

 ### 8. `run_checks(ts)`

-* **Purpose**: Performs a final validation check on the time series.
+* **Purpose**: Performs a final validation check on the time series

-  * Index must be monotonic increasing.
+  * Index must be monotonic increasing
-  * Warns if null values still remain.
+  * Warns if null values still remain

 ---